fern-pl/fnc/spec/grammar.md

 `[variable][value]...`

+`parameter_name: [variable][value]...`

 Parameters are syntactically an array of variable declarations, and are part of the signature of a declaration.

 Arguments are the actual values passed to something, like a function, and are either variables or values.
 You may declare a variable inline as an argument, like `foo(int a)` which would create a new variable `a` from the point of that call onwards.

+Named arguments may be used by using `parameter_name:` before the value being passed as an argument, where `parameter_name` is the name of the parameter the argument corresponds to.

 ### Delegates and Function Pointers